 With Logitech’s high-CPI and power efficient Hero sensor and an ample number of programmable buttons, the G502 Lightspeed is fit for any gaming genre.
 Its shape is familiar and comfortable, crafted in first-person shooter style.
 For times when you can’t risk a wireless connection, the G502 Lightspeed also comes with a reliable cable.

 In addition to connecting to your PC with a wireless dongle, you can make it so you never have to connect the G502 Lightspeed to a cable at all -- not even for charging.
 With the Logitech G Powerplay wireless charging mouse pad, the mouse is always getting charged as long as the pad is plugged into a USB port.
-Sadly, the mouse pad takes away the ability to use either of the G502 Lightspeed’s 4g weights and costs an extra $120.
+Sadly, the mouse pad takes away the ability to use either of the G502 Lightspeed’s 4g weights and is $114 extra as of writing.

 If you’d like a mouse that can charge wirelessly with a wider variety of mouse pads (and more), consider Qi charging mice, like the Corsair Dark Core RGB Pro SE, Asus ROG Chakram and lower priced Cooler Master MM831.